bizz84/flutter_web_apps_template/README.md

 ## How to use

+Feel free to fork this repo and use it for your own apps.

 All the commands can be run with `make` using the `Makefile` inside `apps`.

+> Note: don't forget to change the `GITHUB_USER` in the [Makefile](apps/Makefile).

 ### Deploy a Flutter web project to GitHub